ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 On the other hand, there are almost no packages available for Chapel outside of the main project.
-There are efforts to develop a package manager inspired by cargo (Rust) and glide (Go); this would be an important and needed development and almost certainly necessary to grow the Chapel community.
+There are efforts to develop a package manager inspired by cargo (Rust) and glide (Go); this would be an important and needed development, almost certainly necessary to grow the Chapel community.

 ### Language features

-As would be expected from modern programming languages, both Julia and Chapel have first class functions, lambda functions, type inference, iterators, ranges, and JuliaDoc/chpldoc python packages for generating online documentation from source code and embedded comments.
+The biggest language feature difference is undoubtedly Julia's JIT-powered metaprogramming capabilities; Chapel is a more traditional compiled language.
+A small downside of Julia's JIT approach is that functions are often slow the first time they are called, as they must be compiled.

-The biggest language feature difference is undoubtedly the distinction between Julia's JIT-powered metaprogramming.
+Beyond that, Julia and Chapel are both quite new and have functionality one might expect in a modern language: first class functions, lambda functions, type inference, iterators, ranges, coroutines, futures, and JuliaDoc/chpldoc python packages for generating online documentation from source code and embedded comments.

-More minor but something that quickly comes up, there's difference in command-line argument handling which reflects the intended use cases of each language.
-Both give access to an argv-like array of strings passed to the command line; in base Julia with its interactive nature, that's it (although there's a nice python-argparse inspired [contributed package](http://carlobaldassi.github.io/ArgParse.jl/latest/)), while Chapel, intended to make compiled long-running executables makes it even easier; one can define a constant (`const n = 10;`) and make it settable on the command line by changing the `const` to `config` and running the program with `-n 20`.
+More minor but something that quickly comes up: there's difference in command-line argument handling which reflects the use cases each team finds important.
+Both give access to an argv-like array of strings passed to the command line; in base Julia with its interactive nature, that's it (although there's a nice python-argparse inspired [contributed package](http://carlobaldassi.github.io/ArgParse.jl/latest/)), while in Chapel, intended to make compiled long-running executables one can define a constant (`const n = 10;`) and make it settable on the command line by changing the `const` to `config` and running the program with `-n 20`.

-## Not-explicitly parallel computation
+## Simple computational tasks

 ### Linear algebra